holiss4/Quantitative-Investment-Based-on-Transformer/README.md

 - `stocks.txt`: `List`

-  The stock list of the project, which is same between different repository
+  The stock list of the project, which is same between different repository.

+---

+## Source Code Structure

+- `Models`: Package including the code of all the models.

+- `utils.py`: Utilities

+- `backtest.py`: The code of backtest system.

+- `dataset_generation.ipynb`: The code to preprocess the raw data and generate training, evaluating and testing dataset.

+- `model_train.ipynb`: Train and save models.

+- `model_backtest.ipynb`: Generate the weight for investment and backtest.